'Coldest air in a generation' hits the Midwest. Officials warn of almost instant frostbite

 In Minnesota, frostbite can hit in minutes

 Frigid temperatures are not the only concern.
-In Minnesota, blustery weather could mean wind chills approaching negative 70.
+In Minnesota, blustery weather brought rare wind chills of negative 60.
 In Ponsford, the wind chill was negative 66, CNN meteorologist Michael Guy said.

 "These are VERY DANGEROUS conditions and can lead to frostbite on exposed skin in as little as five minutes where wind chill values are below -50," the National Weather Service tweeted.
 "Best thing you can do is limit your time outside."